ITA National Cissie Leary Sportsmanship Award (2013)

 Personal Mary was born on Aug.
 2, 1991, in Kansas City, Mo.
 She is the daughter of Nancy Weatherholt and Reynold Simpson.
 Mary has two brothers, Rob Simpson and Will Simpson.
 A business administration major, Weatherholt earned her bachelor's degree from Nebraska in May of 2012, playing her senior season as a graduate student.
 She was Nebraska's Female Student-Athlete of the Year in 2013.

 Weatherholt earned academic All-Big Ten honors in 2012 and 2013.
 In 2013, she won the prestigious ITA Cissie Leary Award for Sportsmanship, after claiming the ITA Central Region Arthur Ashe Jr. Leadership & Sportsmanship Award in 2012.
 She earned first-team academic All-Big 12 honors in 2010.
-Weatherholt earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011 and 2012, and the spring semester of 2012.
+Weatherholt earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-12 and 2012-13.
 She was a six-time member of the Big 12 Commissioner's Honor Roll.